aws-samples/mainframe-data-utilities/README.md

 ## Limitations

-1. Occurs for non-group data elements are not detected by the copybook parser yet.
-2. Multi-layout files are not supported.
-Redefines statements are ignored.
-3. File layouts defined inside Cobol programs are not supported.
+1. File layouts defined inside Cobol programs are not supported.
-4. Packing statement not considered when defined before the PIC clause.
+2. Packing statement not considered when defined before the PIC clause.
-5. The file's logical record length is the sum of all field sizes.
+3. The file's logical record length is the sum of all field sizes.
 This means that in some cases the calculation may result in a size that is smaller than the physical file definition.

 ## Getting started